 Grounds to File a Lawsuit

 A wrongful death claim is a civil action that can arise when a person suffers a deadly personal injury caused by another’s wrongful action.
-A wrongful death can happen through a variety of scenarios, which include the following:
+Wrongful death can happen through a variety of scenarios, which include the following:

 A wrongful death claim can be filled in a case regarding the murder of a person.
 A commonly known example is that of the O.J.
 Simpson case.
 When O.J.
 Simpson faced criminal charges for the deaths of his wife, Nicole Brown, and her friend, Ronald Goldman, he was infamously acquitted from the charges.
 Shortly thereafter, however, the victim’s families filed a wrongful death lawsuit against O.J.
 Simpson.
 The victim’s families ultimately won the case and were awarded $33.5 million in damages.